Chinz/slate_apidocs/source/index.html.md

-#  Aggregating and managing southbound infrastructure \(use case for server aggregation\)
+#  Aggregating and managing southbound infrastructure

 One of the state-of-the-art features of FODIM is that it allows users to add and group southbound infrastructure\(servers, storage, or fabrics\) into one aggregate for easy manageability.
 It offers Redfish AggregationService as an interface and exposes endpoints to achieve the following: